cs160-berkeley/prog-01-crunch-time-mayaah/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to anyone who's code was used.
+Shout out to Google image search for icons.
 * Any other support

-*Feel free to enhance your README.
-For Markdown syntax, see [the GitHub Guides](https://guides.github.com/features/mastering-markdown/).
-Remove this line in your submission.*